nikeshtamangghising/Managermole/README.md

 - `/help` - Show help message
 - `/process` - Process all collected messages and separate amounts and charges
 - `/clear` - Start over with a new collection
-- `/settings` - Customize your number processing preferences
+- `/settings` - Customize your number processing preferences and access banking features
 - `/stats` - View statistics about your collected messages
-- `/export_csv` - Export results as a CSV file
+- `/export_csv` - Export results as a CSV file with enhanced features:
+  - Manually enter deposit amounts and bank names
+  - Append to existing CSV files for daily tracking
+  - Previous day's remaining balance is automatically used as today's starting balance
+  - Automatically calculate running totals across multiple days
 - `/export_json` - Export results as a JSON file

+## Banking Features

+- **Bank Deposit Entry**:
+  - Select from a list of Nepali banks
+  - Manually enter deposit amounts
+  - Track total deposits for each bank

+- **Remaining Limit Calculator**:
+  - Select a bank from the list
+  - Enter the bank's deposit limit
+  - Automatically calculate remaining limit (limit - total deposits)
+  - Monitor your remaining deposit capacity for each bank

 ## How It Works